Chii1-chips/Chii1-chips/README.md

 (I don't like have a burning hatred towards following spam accounts, I just don't find the point of it at all.
 I dislike it because it's a personal preference and that people that ACTUALLY like me and know me follow me.)

    # DNI list !
-READ BEFORE YOU FOLLOW/INT WITH ME.
+READ BEFORE YOU FOLLOW OR INT WITH ME.

 # - proshippers/darkshippers/comshippers.
 # -  homophobics/transphobics... basically just people against lgbtq .